Metawired/coderdojo/project/starter/index.md

 ## FAQ
 ### Is CoderDojo free?

 Yes!
+CoderDojo sessions are free for everyone.
-CoderDojo sessions are done by volounters in their free time.
+Sessions are presented by volounters in their free time.

+### What is the age group

+To learn how to code you will require basic math and reading skills.
+We welcome all kids between 9 to 16 years old.

+### What you doing?

+See our other projects for information about past projects.
+On our sessions we mostly build games and try to learn computer languages in fun and simple way.

 ### Is CoderDojo this week?